embEDUx/documentation/src/usage/rootfs.md

 of all the currently supported features.

 ```
+.
 ├── configuration.yml
+├── pre_install_overlay
+│   └── etc
+│       └── portage
-├── post_install_overlay
+│           ├── env
-│   ├── local.d
+│           │   ├── no-distcc.conf
-│   │   └── alive.start
+│           │   └── no-parallel.conf
-│   └── post_install_copied
+│           └── package.env
 └── pre_install_overlay
     └── pre_install_copied
 ```

 ## Quick Introduction
 For all who skipped reading the background, here's a quick introduction what happens during the build process on the buildserver.
-The *italic* words indicate user provided content.
+The **bold** words indicate user provided content.

 1. Reset the workspace to a clean state
-1. Parse *configuration.yml*
+1. Parse **configuration.yml**
-1. Copy *pre_install_overlay* content to the target system
+1. Copy **pre_install_overlay** content to the target system
-1. Execute the *pre_install_commands* on the target system
+1. Execute the **pre_install_commands** on the target system
 1. Install the specified packages
-1. Copy *post_install_overlay* content to the target system
+1. Copy **post_install_overlay** content to the target system
-1. Execute the *post_install_commands* on the target system
+1. Execute the **post_install_commands** on the target system
 1. Pack RootFS and upload archive to buildmaster

 ## Branch Name-Scheme

+**< Platform-RootFS-String \>\_< RootFS-Name \>**

 The **buildserver** can only build your images, if you follow the correct name-scheme.

+### Variables
 The variables that are needed for your platform can be found in the [User Documentation](../setup/user-documentation.md).

-**< Platform-RootFS-String \>\_< RootFS-Name \>**

-### Variables
+Please make sure to respect the following criteria as well.

 Variable | Notes
 --- | ---
 Platform-RootFS-String | Specified and mapped to the target platform by the Administrator.
 Found in the [User Documentation](../setup/user-documentation.md)